article background

 How does the Victorian Default Offer work?

-The Victorian Default Offer is a competitive power price, but you could still save even more by shopping around and switching to one of the cheapest deals in Victoria.
-To help you find a better deal, the following table lists some of the cheapest electricity plans across all five of Victoria’s distribution networks, in our database.
+The Victorian Default Offer is a competitive electricity price, but customers could save even more by shopping around and switching to one of the cheapest deals in Victoria.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.